The Complete Ban on the Display of Tobacco Products

 - where you can find more information.

-This quick guide for tobacco retailers explains the new tobacco product display requirements and obligations under the Smoke-free Environments (Controls and Enforcement) Amendment Act 2011.
+This quick guide for tobacco retailers explains the tobacco product display requirements and obligations under the Smoke-free Environments Act 1990.

-What is the new law, and what does it mean?
+What is the law, and what does it mean?

 If you break the law, you may be prosecuted.

 Complying with the law